Infobiotics/ibw/README.md

 `$ vagrant up`

 ## Launch
+Launch the START executable in a Vagrant IBW directory or execute the following commands from the base of the repository.
 `$ cd vagrant_[role]`
 `$ vagrant up`

 Click on the corresponding desktop shortcut for access to either the Eclipse workbench IBW code (developer) or the IBW workbench (user) itself.

 ## Shutdown
 `$ vagrant halt`

 ## Troubleshooting
-If any part of the launch process breaks, consider reprovisioning the machine by first destroying the current Vagrant resources and then relaunching the setup.
+If any part of the launch process breaks, a complete Vagrant reset can be accomplished by executing the following comands in either Vagrant IBW directory.
 `$ vagrant destroy`
 `$ vagrant up`